 If the LTM Configuration ID Mapping List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, consider this as the mapping information for the LTM candidate cell(s).

-If the Request for RACH Configuration IE set to "true" is contained in the Early Sync Information Request IE included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, take it into account for early TA acquisition, and include the Early UL Sync Configuration and/or Early UL Sync Configuration for SUL IE in the UE CONTEXT MODIFICATION RESPONSE message.
+If the Early Sync Information Request IE is included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, take it into account for early TA acquisition, and include the Early UL Sync Configuration and/or Early UL Sync Configuration for SUL IE in the UE CONTEXT MODIFICATION RESPONSE message.

 If the Early Sync Information List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, use it as specified in TS 38.401 [4].